uplinkhq/docs/docs/freelancers/referring-a-freelancer.md

 ---
-description: >-
-  Recommend a freelancer you know for one of our projects and earn a reward, if it works out!
+sidebar_position: 11
 ---

 # Referring a freelancer

 Similar to [referring a client](https://kb.uplink.tech/freelancers/referring-a-client), we'd also like to encourage you to refer new freelancer to us.
 So if you see a project that a colleague for you would be a great fit for, let us know!
-If s/he gets the project, we'll offer you a token of our gratitude in the form of 300€ \(net\).
+If s/he gets the project, we'll offer you a token of our gratitude in the form of 300€ (net).

 ## **What are the conditions?**